ADACS-Australia/swinburne-rc-docs/docs/index.md

 ### Astronomers
 To get more resources, you need to join a full project or apply for one.
-Australian Austromers can request access to resources available only to them on the Swinburne zone.
+Australian Astronomers can request access to resources available only to them on the Swinburne zone.
 But we recommend going through the steps of [launching a simple virtual machine](getting-started.md) in your trial project before applying.

 ## Help
 - If you get stuck following the guide, or just want more information, feel free to email us at <openstack@adacs.org.au>.